dafny-lang/ide-vscode/README.md

 ## Contribute

-This is a MIT licensed open-source project that lives from code contributions.
+Dafny for Visual Studio Code is an MIT licensed open-source project that lives from code contributions.

 We welcome your help!
 For a description of how you can contribute, as well as a list of issues you can work on, please visit the [Dafny-VSCode GitHub repository](https://github.com/DafnyVSCode/ide-vscode).